In the guide

 The main obligation on a distributor is to supply a safe product.

 In particular you must act with due care to help ensure only safe products are supplied and must not supply products that, as a professional, you know (or should have presumed on the basis of information in your possession) to be dangerous.
+For example, if a product has been subject to a recall you must not supply any you may still have in stock.

 This means passing on all the warnings and instructions that accompany the product.